|

 Originally published in Annalen der Physik 17 [1905]: 549-560

-A. Einstein, "Investigations on the Theory of the Brownian
+on the Theory of the Brownian Movement",

-Movement", translated by A.D.
+translated by A.D.
 Cowper, Dover Publications, Inc., New York, pp. 1-18 (1956)

 - E. Fermi, "Thermodynamics", Dover Publications, Inc., New York (1937) pp.